servo/project/governance/README.md

 People will be removed from this team after one year of no activity, and would be recognized as **Emeritus TSC Members**.
 A majority of **TSC Members** can also vote to remove a **TSC Member**.

+## Administrators

+This is a smaller group of people group of people (maximum 5) that have administrator permissions in the Servo organization and repositories.
+Administrators are also assigned [ownership](https://github.com/orgs/servo/people?query=role%3Aowner) of the Servo GitHub organization.

+In addition, as long as [Linux Foundation Europe](https://github.com/LF-Europe) hosts the project, it is also included in the list of administrators as well.

+### Requirements

+To be assigned **Administrator** status, a community member must have been a **TSC Member** for a significant amount of time and have the trust of the Servo community.

+### Nomination

+If there's an available administrator slot, a **TSC Member** can nominate a new administrator in the private *TSC* Zulip channel.
+The nomination should explain why that person should become **Administrator**.
+A majority of the **TSC Members** must approve the addition.
+If the vote succeeds and no objections are raised within one week, the person is added to the **Administrators** team.

+### Removal

+Administrators can be removed in several ways:
+ - They are automatically removed after one year of inactivity.
+ - A majority of the **TSC** can vote to remove an **Administrator**.
+ - Any **Administrator** can choose to step down by sending a message to the private *TSC* Zulip channel.